superwofy/E9X-M-CAN-Integration-Module/README.md

 * Close the exhaust flap before engine start to reduce start noise.
 * Reduce audio volume when opening doors.
 * Dim corresponding front DRL when indicator is on.
+* Turn on corresponding front fog light when cornering light is on.
 See program notes: [here](program-notes.txt)